Large deviations for diffusions interacting through their ranks: Proof of Proposition

-\textbf{Step 3.} To prove \eqref{lln_claim}, for any fixed $N\in\nn$, we let $Q_{N,h}$ be the law of $\rho^N$ under $\qq$.
-Then, arguing as in steps 1 and 2 in the proof of \cite[Theorem 1.1]{sh}, one deduces the tightness of the sequence $Q_{N,h}$, $N\in\nn$.
-Indeed, the proof given there relies on the completely general compactness criterion for subsets of $C([0,T],M_1(\rr))$ given in \cite[Lemma 1.3]{ga} and can be carried out mutatis mutandis by using the boundedness of the drift and diffusion coefficients in equation \eqref{Q_dynamics} in place of the boundedness of the corresponding coefficients in the dynamics treated in \cite[Theorem 1.1]{sh}.
-Moreover, the computations involving the initial conditions can be omitted here, since $\rho^N(0)\rightarrow\rho_0$, $N\rightarrow\infty$ (see Assumption \ref{main_ass1}).
-We therefore conclude that, in order to prove \eqref{lln_claim}, it suffices to show that every limit point $Q_h$ of the sequence $Q_{N,h}$, $N\in\nn$ is given by the Dirac measure $\delta_\gamma$.
+\textbf{Step 2.} To prove \eqref{lln_claim}, recall that $\qq_1$ corresponds to $\{X_i(t)\}$ of \eqref{Q_dynamics} for drift $\psi_1(\rho)= - h A(\Rro)$ and{,} for each $N\in\nn$, let $Q_{N}$ denote the law of $\rho^N$ under $\qq_1$.
+One then deduces the uniform tightness, and hence pre-compactness, of the collection $\{Q_{N}\}$ in the space of probability measures on $\CC$.
+Indeed, Steps 1 and 2 of the proof of \cite[Theorem 1.1]{sh} rely only on a general compactness criterion for subsets of $\CC$ (taken from \cite[Lemma 1.3]{ga}), so can be carried out mutatis mutandis, appealing here to boundedness of the drift and diffusion coefficients {in} \eqref{Q_dynamics} (in place of boundedness of the corresponding coefficients in the dynamics treated in \cite[Theorem 1.1]{sh}).
+Moreover, since $\rho^N(0) \to \rho_0=\gamma(0,\cdot)$, the computations there which involve the initial conditions, can be omitted here.
+To prove \eqref{lln_claim}, it thus suffices to show that the atomic measure $\delta_\gamma$ is the only possible limit point of the sequence $\{Q_N\}$.
+Alternatively, passing to the relevant sub-sequence and utilizing the Skorokhod representation theorem in the form of \cite[Theorem 3.5.1]{du2}, we can and shall assume that the variables $\rho^N$, $N\in\nn$ are defined on the same probability space and converge almost surely in $\CC$, when $N \to \infty${,} to some limiting variable $\widehat{\gamma}$.
+Thus, the task of proving \eqref{lln_claim} amounts to showing that $\widehat{\gamma}=\gamma$ w.p.1.